Writing life sketches of poets, philosophers, politicians, and saints offers space for learning and honing critical thinking skills.

 Linda Sue Grimes (author) from U.S.A. on August 14, 2021:

 Thank you for your response, MG Singe emge.

-The line that includes "White man's burden" requires interpretation that the "pansy-left"—today referred to a "snowflakes"—has misinterpreted for far too long, and Roger Kimball and others have offered reliable elucidations.
-That pansy crowd will likely never bother to learn of their misreading.
+The line that includes "white man's burden" requires interpretation that those steeped in the political correctness of identity politics have misinterpreted for far too long, and Roger Kimball and others have offered reliable elucidations.
+However, those responsible for denigrating Kipling’s reputation will likely never bother to learn of their misreading.

-Kipling's knowledge of India has benefited the West and instead of denigrating his reputation, these many generations of writers and thinkers should join in the restoration of his reputation as an important voice in the literary world.
+Kipling's knowledge of India has benefited the West, and instead of disparaging his reputation, these many generations of writers and thinkers should join in the restoration of his reputation as an important voice in the literary world.